MMRIZE/MMM-CalendarExt3/README.md

 ## Concept

-My previous module `MMM-CalendarExt2` was always notorious with its difficulty to use.
-I need more easy and light one.
-So I rewrite from scratch.
+My previous module, `MMM-CalendarExt2`, was always notorious for its difficulty to use.
+I need a more easy and light one.
+So I rewrite this from scratch newly.

 ## Features
-### What's different with `CX2`
+### What's different with `CX2`.
-- Only focusing to how it shows; Parsing is delegated original MagicMirror module `calendar`.
-(It means, `calendar` module is REQURIRED to use this module.)
+- Only focusing on how it shows; Parsing is delegated to original MagicMirror module `calendar`.
+(It means the `calendar` module is REQUIRED to use this module.)
 - Only `week` and `month` views.
-I found that people are rare interested in other views on `CX2`.
-So I omit other views.
+I found that people are rarely interested in other views on `CX2`.
+So I omit different views.
 - Respect to original MM's hide/show mechanism.
-Now you can hide/show this module easily with other scheduler or control module.
-(By the way, Look this module also. - [MMM-Scenes](https://github.com/MMRIZE/MMM-Scenes))
+Now you can hide/show this module easily with other scheduler or control modules.
+(By the way, Look at this module also. - [MMM-Scenes](https://github.com/MMRIZE/MMM-Scenes))
-- No dependency to the 3rd party modules (e.g. momentJS or Luxon, ...).
-Built with pure JS and CSS only.
+- No dependency on the 3rd party modules (e.g. momentJS or Luxon, etc.).
+This is built with pure JS and CSS only.

 ### Main Features
 - `week` view or `month` view
 - locale-aware calendar
-- customizing events : filtering, sorting, transforming
+- customizing events: filtering, sorting, transforming
-- multi instance available.
-You don't need copy and rename module.
-Just add one more configuration in your `config.js`
+- multi-instance available.
+You don't need to copy and rename the module.
+Just add one more configuration in your `config.js`.

 ## Install